heatherathebyne/gemstylus/README.md

-# GemStylus
+# Faceting Inclinometer

-GemStylus is a simple Arduino project using a 7-segment LED backpack and MPU6050 sensor to add digital angle discovery to any faceting machine stylus.
+This a simple Arduino project using a 7-segment LED backpack and MPU6050 sensor to add digital angle reading to any faceting machine stylus.

 Required components include: